stigok/blog.stigok.com/_posts/2018-05-03-lvm-in-luks-with-encrypted-boot-partition-and-suspend-to-disk.md

 ## Prepare for chroot

 Re-order the list of package mirrors pacman is using if desired.
-I am moving the mirrors closest to my location to the top of my list, then leaving everything else as it is.
+I am selecting the mirrors closest to my geographical location to the top of my list, then leaving everything else as it is.
 This file will be automatically be copied to the new system later on.

 If you're plugged in with ethernet but haven't configured an IP address yet, try get one through DHCP before continuing, as it expects a working internet connection.